Lutie/TTRPG_Rules/terre-exile/docs/character/ethnics.md

 ---

-## Draconic Heritage

 ### Chromatic Blood {#birth-chromatic-blood}
-The character’s blood carries latent chromatic energy.
+The character's blood carries latent chromatic energy.
 **Effect:** Each day, the character gains up to **5 + mEQU Chroma Points**, which may be spent to prevent Endurance loss.

 ---